Reporting to the general manager of Intel Deutschland

 Back to the future.

-In January 2018, after months of questionable behavior of manager TM (and the company) against me, I decided to write to the same general manager CE asking her to intervene and stop the “mobbing” that was going on for months.
+In January 2018, after months of questionable behavior of manager Tibor M (and the company) against me, I decided to write to the same general manager CE asking her to intervene and stop the “mobbing” that was going on for months.
 The email was sent to her only.

 Of course, she wasn’t surprised to receive my email, she very likely knows what is going on, and has no intention to move a finger to stop it.